nilsign/dabacog/README.md

 # BUILD AND EXECUTE THE DABACOG.JAR

 Execute the maven 'package' phase to build a Dabacog fat jar including a valid manifest.
-The build dabacog.jar file can be found in your projects target folder.
-To run the build Dabacog fat jar from a command line navigate into the Dabacog project root folder and execute:
+The build dabacog.jar file can be found in your projects 'target' folder.
+Note, that your 'target' folder might have a different name.
+This depends on your IDE´s Dabacog project settings.

+To run the Dabacog fat jar from a command line navigate into the Dabacog project´s root folder and
+execute:

     java -jar target/dabacog.jar --source ./src/main/resources/dev/library.dxd -verbose-logging

 Ensure that the Java version is the same as used in the pom file, which is currently Java 14.

-Note, that your 'target' folder, where the fat jar ends up after the maven 'package' phase', might have a different name.
-This depends on your IDE´s Dabacog project settings.

 # ROADMAP

 As the project started recently and as I am working on it in my spare time, do not expect steady progress.
-Anyhow, here are the major milestones of my project visions with an appended progress status (DONE, DEV, PLANNED, SKIPPED).
+Anyhow, here are the major milestones of my project visions:

 1. Setup project.
 [DONE]
 2. Create a Xml parser and read the Xml model.
 [DONE]